Azure-Samples/AzureMITT/README.md

-# Azure MITT - Machine Interpretation and Translation Toolkit
+# Azure MITT - Microsoft Machine Interpretation and Translation Toolkit

-(short, 1-3 sentenced, description of the project)
+Utilizing the power of Azure Cognitive services such as Speech-to-text, Translator, and Neural Text-to-Speech packaged as containers and orchestrated on Kubernetes.
+Take a world class speech-to-speech translation capability anywhere you have the need, on the edge, on premesis, or in the cloud.

 ## Features

-This project framework provides the following features:
+This project framework provides the following features, including but not limited to:

-* Feature 1
-* Feature 2
+* Speech-to-Speech translated chat
+* Speech-to-Speech translated broadcast in multi-languages
+* Batch file transcription and translation
-* ...
+* Image-to-image translation

 ## Getting Started